ScrumDoLLC/scrumdo-static/_posts/2013-11-19-looking-at-kanban.md

 In teams that have buy in from leadership, business, and IT Scrum continues to prove to be successful in companies across the globe.
 Our commitment to providing a great Scrum tool will continue.

-**And a look at Kanban**
+**And a look at the Kanban method**

 Kanban is a lean change management method that can be applied to Scrum for any organization.
+"The Kanban method" includes "kanban" (lower case k) as a mechanism to manage the flow of value in projects.
 It encourages a systems-view of work, process, and teams.
-Kanban encourages a service oriented way of thinking and promotes sustainable change.
+The Kanban method encourages a service oriented way of thinking and promotes sustainable change.

 The core practices of Kanban are:
 - Visualize your workflow